Slawomir Gromadzki

 “The Lord of Glory was seven times arraigned before His creatures.
 By Annas, by Caiaphas, by the Sanhedrin at night, by the Sanhedrin in the morning, by Pilate, by Herod, and again by Pilate.
 This sevenfold trial shows the perfect patience of the Son of Man.”
 Arthur T. Pierson, The Gospel of the Kingdom, 1892

-The first scourging occurred as a calculated compromise.
+1. The first scourging occurred as a calculated compromise.
 Pilate, having declared Jesus innocent, hoped that a “lesser” punishment would satisfy the bloodlust of the mob and allow him to release Jesus.
+After Pilate first tried to release Jesus through the Passover custom he failed.
+He believed that if the people saw Jesus bruised and bleeding, they would feel His punishment was sufficient.

+2. The second scourging was the official Roman “verberatio“—the brutal flogging that legally and traditionally preceded crucifixion.
+After the “Ecce Homo” (“Behold the Man”) scene failed, Pilate finally yielded to the threat of being accused of disloyalty to Caesar.
 It was standard Roman legal procedure.
 Once a criminal was sentenced to the cross, they were scourged as part of the execution process.

-Ellen White Quote: “Pilate longed to deliver Him.
+“Pilate longed to deliver Him.
 But he saw that he could not do this, and yet retain his own position and honor… He yielded to the demands of the mob.
 Rather than risk losing his position, he delivered Jesus up to be crucified. … It was the custom to scourge those who were sentenced to death by crucifixion.
 This also Jesus endured.”
 (The Desire of Ages, p.
 738)

 Does the Bible Support Two Scourgings?